Loopring/protocols/README.md

 ## How to release

-- Create a branch called `release_loopring_x.x.x` or `release_hebao_x.x.x` (all lower cases)
+- Create a branch called `release_loopring_x.x.x` or `release_hebao_x.x.x` (all lower cases).
+These branches are protected and cannot be deleted.

-- Create a release based called `loopring.x.x.x` or `hebao_x.x.x` (all lower cases）， the tag name shall be the same as the release name.
-- Add as many notes as possible to describe what's new in the release.
+- Create a release based called `loopring_x.x.x` or `hebao_x.x.x` (all lower cases）， the tag name shall be the same as the release name.
+Do NOT check the 'This is a pre-release' option, and add as many notes as possible to describe what's new in the release.
-- Do NOT check the 'This is a pre-release' option.